pepkit/pepspec/docs/looper/developer-tutorial/writing-a-pipeline-interface.md

 ### Create an input schema

 The input schema formally specifies the *input processed by this pipeline*.
-I serves several purposes, like sample validation, specifying which attributes should be used to determine sample size, and specifying which attributes are files.
+It serves several purposes, like sample validation, specifying which attributes should be used to determine sample size, and specifying which attributes are files.
 We'll get into those details later.
 First, let's make an input schema.
 Paste this text into `pipeline/input_schema.yaml`